jeishu/reactive-employee-directory/README.md

 Main Features:

-    Able to view an entire employee directory at once so that the user can have quick access to the information.
+    View an entire employee directory at once.

-    Able to filter by searching for the an user by using the search bar and automatically filter through existing list of users.
+    Searching for the an user by using the search bar will automatically filter through existing list of users.

 In production: